saurabh1294/react-svg-plotter-app/README.md

 Clone this repo.
 Install nodejs from https://nodejs.org.

-In the project directory, run
+In the project directory, run:
 ###npm install.

 ## Available Scripts